PyGSDR/PyGS/documentation/instruction_gsr_examples.md

     - The rest three figures will show up and let you decide again.
     - There will be 5 trials for each run, i.e., you can answer "n" five times.
     - The temporary residue map will be saved if the 5th result is still unsatisfied.
-  - If "y", all figures will be closed automatically and Figure 1 in Section 3.1 will appear (see below).
+  - If "y", all figures will be closed automatically and the axis will be saved to your ```rootDir```.
+    - Figure 1 in Section 3.1 will appear (see below).
     - Now, it means you are ready for getting reconstruction results.

 - In the meanwhile, the terminal will show information below: